philincloud/terraform-custom-domain-website-with-tls-on-aws/README.md

 <p>Before applying any changes to your infrastructure, please customize data in following files:</p>

-register_domain.json
+register_domain.json<br>
-/s3/admin_contact.json
+/s3/admin_contact.json<br>
 run.sh

 <p>Terraform can only MANAGE a DNS domain that has been registered before but CAN NOT REGISTER it.<br>
-Regarding that fact run.sh contains a AWS CLI command calling Route53 api to register custom domain.
+Regarding that fact run.sh contains a AWS CLI command calling Route53 api to register custom domain.<br>

 WARNING!!!

 If chosen domain is available it will be registered and BILLED automaticaly.<br>